 Since I’m a crafter I tend to carry yarn wherever I go.
 You might be wondering what are the must-haves I need to get the job done.
 In this post I lay it all out for you.

-- This is for me personally because once I overworked my hands and ended up with pain.
-Now I carry gloves for just in case moments.
+This is for me personally because once I overworked my hands and ended up with some pain.
+Now I just carry gloves in case I need them.

 These are my must-haves for crafting on the go or even at home.
 I keep them in a little (did you guess it yet) baggie.
 Maybe I’ll become more professional and make or buy proper storage for them but this way hasn’t failed me yet!

 (Fun fact: I forgot these tools at the library right after I finished typing this up.
 By God’s grace, they were still there when I called an hour later and nothing was missing!)

 Read more: Maker Resources | Small Business Tips